A Bit Twisted Brewpub & BBQ

 Seasoning: Salt & pepper

 Description: Lean pieces for the half a pound, with 3/4 inch red ring on each piece.
 Good flavor overall, but needs more smoke and seasoning flavor to come through to take it to the next level.
-Moisture level is on point, but just a little bit on the dry side.
+Moisture level is mostly on point, but just a little bit on the dry side.
 Would get again and was the best meat from today.
 A friend recommended that I order the burnt ends next time

 Pork Spare Ribs